Open-EO/openeo.org/documentation/1.0/developers/README.md

 - download (intermediate) results, and
 - manage user content including billing.

 The API is defined as an [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md) YAML file.

+The API and processes are grouped into [compliance profiles](./profiles/README.md).

 ## Additional information